Horse identification and proof of ownership are not the same

 - Warranties, risk of loss, and pre-purchase information.

-The FEI passport doesn’t prove ownership by itself, but it’s a start.
+The FEI passport doesn’t prove ownership, but it’s a start.

 If you do not have a bill of sale, you may be able to prove ownership with a boatload of records and receipts, such as: